Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Departure Dates

-Our 14-day itinerary is there to inspire, but how you bring it to life is entirely up to you.
-Prefer to add a rest day, visit a special location, or stay in a homestay or boutique hotel?
-Want to shorten the route, or extend it with extra days?
+Our 14-day cycling trip serves as inspiration, but you decide how you shape the journey.
+Do you want to plan extra rest days, visit a special location, or stay overnight in a homestay or a luxury hotel?
+Perhaps you want to shorten the trip or rather extend it?
 Everything is possible.

 Daily Itinerary

-Can you already picture yourself cycling through the majestic landscapes of Laos and Vietnam?
-Endless mountain views, breathtaking panoramas and quiet roads that lead you past authentic villages and into pristine nature – this is the ultimate way to truly experience these captivating countries.
-The following 14-day itinerary offers inspiration for your tailor-made cycling adventure from Laos to Vietnam.
+Can you already picture yourself cycling through the impressive landscapes of Laos and Vietnam?
+Endless mountains, breathtaking views, and roads that take you past authentic villages and raw nature, this is the ultimate way to truly explore these fascinating countries.
+This 14-day itinerary serves as inspiration.
 Curious?
-Let the day-by-day outline below spark your imagination.
+Then read the day-to-day description below.

-• Day 1 – Arrival in Luang Prabang – The Journey Begins
+• Day 1: Arrival in Luang Prabang – start of an unforgettable cycling trip

 Meals: not included